Highmark Stadium: Construction

 Ceremonial groundbreaking for the new stadium took place on June 5, 2023, leading into excavation work over the following months.
 By March 2024, excavation was nearly complete, with work commencing on concrete pouring and steel beam assembly.
 By August 2024, the steel had risen noticeably above ground.
 Observers have noted the similarity of the new stadium's design to that of Tottenham Hotspur Stadium in London.
+The stadium also added metal panels to provide weatherproofing, inspired by a similar design used on Kleinhans Music Hall.